NATS Journal of Singing

 |

-"Teacher says 'Sing On!'"
+Reviews: "Teacher says 'Sing On!'"

 "When should a singer give up singing?
 The answer, according to a new book by a Boston singing teacher is 'never'.
 In 88 witty, wise and well-written pages, Herbert Burtis treats the subject of vocal pedagogy from a variety of standpoints, including how the voice changes over time.